pghvlaans/sbotools/man-md/sboupgrade.1.md

 **-r\|\--nointeractive**

-Bypass all user prompts and all dependency resolution for the requested SlackBuilds.
-Unless it is obvious that dependency resolution and build options are not required, this option should not be used with **sboupgrade**.
-In case of reverse rebuilds with **\--reverse-rebuild**, and for scripts being rebuilt due to automatic reverse dependency rebuilding, any saved build options are used again.
+Bypass all user prompts and all dependency resolution for the requested SlackBuilds except in case of reverse dependency rebuilds.
+Saved build options will be reused automatically unless **\--norecall** is passed as well.
+Unless it is obvious that dependency resolution and new build options are not required, or **\--reverse-rebuild** is passed as well, using this option is not recommended.

 **-S\|\--strict-upgrades (FALSE\|TRUE)**